mazeincoding/LLM-live-crypto/README.md

 "but what if the message gets delayed and the AI sees it too late, when the data is already old?"

 The loop should be fast enough for that.
 5 seconds might be too long, but we can always adjust.

+Another problem: while the AI is answering the user, it can't see the data in real-time.
+How do we handle this?
+- we could stop generating response after 5s to give it new data
+- or just accept the limitation